cimplart/chicago-crimes/README.md

 # chicago-crimes

-Random forest classification in pyspark
+Classification using a random forest model in pyspark.
+The work is inspired by https://www.kaggle.com/heng8835/classification-with-ml-predict-crime-type.